tommifloor/pinterest-data-pipeline693/README.md

 ## Databricks: Streaming Processing

-The Kinesis json data is streamed into Databricks using the PySpark readStream method:
+The Kinesis data is streamed into Databricks using the PySpark readStream method:
 ```
 stream_df = spark \
 .readStream \